eppmakin/DevOps/README.md

 ## Description

 This project is a web application developed as part of a group assignment for a studying project of JYU course TJTS5901 - Continuous Software Engineering in spring semester 2024.
 Detailed course information is found here: https://sisu.jyu.fi/student/courseunit/otm-64c92c23-a413-48ad-ac29-9ae54ba0b658

 The application allows users to perform off-market trades for a single stock, specifically focused on APPLE (AAPL).
 Orders are matched outside of a stock exchange, and the web application interacts with end users through a REST API.
 It fetches the latest market data of the stock from a feed to validate the price of input orders.

 More info about the data used: https://docs.marketdata.app/docs/api.

-The application can be used for example in Postman https://www.postman.com/ or in other similar API platform.
+The application can be used for example in Postman https://www.postman.com/ or in other similar API platforms.

 ## Installation